 where x = the number of different amino acids

-and n = the number of amino acids in the chain (chain length)
+and n = the number of amino acids in the chain (chain length).

 Protein Structural Principles

 Another type of common secondary protein structure is the β-pleated sheet, where the peptide bond is always planar and the chain follows a front-and-back zig-zag pattern.
-The side chains protrude interchangeably from the sheet in a downwards or upward direction, which is the reason why they must be relatively short.
+The side chains protrude interchangeably from the sheet in a downward or upward direction, which is why they must be relatively short.
 The distinction between parallel and anti-parallel pleated sheets is based on the direction of the N- and C-terminal ends.
 The anti-parallel array, in which an N-terminus is opposite a C-terminus, is definitely more stable.
 In contradistinction to the helix structure, intermolecular hydrogen bonds are developed here.

-- Particularly stable, covalent disulfide bonds between two cysteine residues (-SH), through which the so-called “loops” are formed
+- Particularly stable, covalent disulfide bonds between two cysteine residues (-SH), through which the so-called ‘loops’ are formed

 - Ester bonds